 6. Burger Talks

 If you are in the mood for an American-type creature comfort, then I suggest fast-food Burger Talks.
 A continuous theme with Taiwanese food is the use of fresh ingredients, house-made sauces, and the exploration of bold tastes.
-Burgers here range from beef and pork to fish and veggie.
+Burgers here range from beef and pork to fish and veggies.
 Hot dogs, nuggets, and fries are also on the menu.

 What To Order At Burger Talks